fskeen/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library for JavaScript.
+It simplifies DOM manipulation (by providing a virtual DOM) and allows easy separation of concepts for different "components" of your webpage.

 - [ ] What does it mean to _think_ in react?

+I'd imagine it means thinking about your web page/app in terms of components and state.
+You image your site not as one single thing, but as multiple disrete pieces working together to form a whole.
+Each piece has its own job and manipulates/passes around data in its own way, but ideally doesn't interfere with other pieces.
+These pieces (components) are designed to be self-contained and reausable.

 - [ ] Describe state.

+State is information your component monitors (and possibly stores) that might change.

 - [ ] Describe props.

+Props are "properties" of information gathered that are passed down as an object to components for the components to use and manipulate.
+Props only flow down from parent to child, but it's possible to toss information back up to the parent if you pass down a function.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are things that affect something outside of the scope of the function being run, such as calling an API.
+This is in contrast to "pure" functions that are more of a closed system.
+Pure functions take in inputs and spit out outputs.
+Side effects might take in an input, do something that reaches out of the scope of the function, and then spit out an output.

 ## Project Set Up